y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 ## Customized adapter / inline barcode

-You can customized the adapter sequencing if you are not using the adpter (*NNNNN*AGATCGGAAGAGCACACGTCT) provided by the protocol.
+You can customize the adapter sequencing if you are not using the adapter (\_NNNNN_AGATCGGAAGAGCACACGTCT) provided by the protocol.

-By default, only 5 N are added on the 3' adapter, which is used as inline barcode.
-But it is also possilbe to add inline barcode as the one used in he _Nature Biotech._ paper (_NNNNN_<u>ATCACG</u>AGATCGGAAGAGCACACGTCT).
+By default, only 5 N are added on the 3' adapter, which is used as an inline barcode.
+But it is also possible to add an inline barcode as the one used in _Nature__ Biotech.__ [paper](https://www.nature.com/articles/s41587-022-01505-w#Sec12) (_NNNNN_<u>ATCACG</u>AGATCGGAAGAGCACACGTCT).

-There are two ways to specific the inline barcode.
+There are two ways to specify the inline barcode.

-- You can apply global setting for all the samples in the configure file by adding:
+- You can apply the global setting for all the samples in the configure file by adding:

 ```yaml
 barcode: ATCACG
 ```

-- If only some of the libraries are with inline barcode, while others are not, you can specific inline barcode for each sample respectively.
-Leave it blank (default) means without inline barcode.
+- If only some of the libraries are with inline barcodes, while others are not, you can specific inline barcodes for each sample respectively.
+Leave it blank (default) means without an inline barcode.

 ```yaml
 samples: